SumoLogic-Labs/sumologic-grafana-datasource/README.md

 ![new-button](https://github.com/SumoLogic/sumologic-metrics-grafana-datasource/blob/master/screenshots/new-button.png)

-There are multiple templates.
+There are multiple type of template variables.
 The one that is most customizable with Sumo is the **Query** tempate.

 ![templatetypes](https://github.com/SumoLogic/sumologic-metrics-grafana-datasource/blob/master/screenshots/template-types.png)